Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 This article is best read using the Chrome browser with the [MathJax Plugin for GitHub](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en) installed.

 ## Supported Network Architectures
-We support the two major architectures for processing time series data: LSTM and Transformer.
+We support the two major architectures for processing time series data: Long short-term memory (LSTM, [1]) and Transformer [2].
 To avoid the likelihood ratio saturation problem and approach asymptotic optimality (for details, see [Ebihara+, ICASSP2023](https://arxiv.org/abs/2302.09810)), we developed two novel models based on these architectures: B2Bssqrt-TANDEM (based on LSTM) and TANDEMformer (based on Transformer).
 ### LSTM (B2Bsqrt-TANDEM, [ICASSP2023](https://arxiv.org/abs/2302.09810))
-The long short-term memory (LSTM, 1) with the back-to-back square root (B2Bsqrt) activation function can be used by setting the following variables:
+The LSTM with the back-to-back square root (B2Bsqrt) activation function can be used by setting the following variables:

 - MODEL_BACKBONE: "LSTM"
 - ACTIVATION_OUTPUT: "B2Bsqrt"